jcorioland/jcorioland.github.io/_posts/2018-11-20-azure-aks-kubernetes-rbac-azure-active-directory-terraform.markdown

 Azure Kubernetes Services support Kubernetes RBAC with Azure Active Directory integration, that allows to bind ClusterRole and Role to subjects like Azure Active Directory users and groups.

-The [version 1.19 of the AzureRM Terraform](https://github.com/terraform-providers/terraform-provider-azurerm/releases/tag/v1.19.0) provider supports this integration.
+The [version 1.19.0 of the AzureRM Terraform](https://github.com/terraform-providers/terraform-provider-azurerm/releases/tag/v1.19.0) provider supports this integration.

-This blog post describe how to script the deployment of an AKS cluster, using RBAC + Azure AD with Terraform and Azure CLI.
+This blog post describes how to script the deployment of an AKS cluster, using RBAC + Azure AD with Terraform and Azure CLI.

 All the scripts are in this [GitHub repository](https://github.com/jcorioland/aks-rbac-azure-ad).